FabricMC/yarn/CONVENTIONS.md

 However, it's more important for a name to be descriptive rather than short, so don't omit important words.
 When naming something always look at all its usages, including overriding methods and inheriting classes.

+It's important to be concise especially with names used in many places throughout the code, while more obscure names can be longer and more descriptive.

 ## Abbreviations

 Avoid abbreviations unless it's a common one everyone knows and other yarn names involving the same word use its abbreviated